kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

--   optional debounce interval (real time only, default 0).
-If one or many of the input is delayed, emit a new combined event by reusing the previous value of the delayed inputs.
+-   Optional, debounce interval (real-time only, default 0).
+If one or many input is delayed, emit a new combined event by reusing the previous value of the delayed inputs.
 I.e resample with hold.
 If omitted or 0, the combine operation will emit for every input change.

->Note: The force delay should be more than the expected interval of the slowest input.
-I.e. the forcing should only be applied when an input is actually and significantly delayed as opposed to just having a bit of timing jitter.
-It should not be used to force a fixed output rate.
+>Note: The force delay must be more than the expected interval of the slowest input.
+I.e. the forcing must only be applied when an input is actually and significantly delayed as opposed to just having a bit of timing jitter.
+It must not be used to force a fixed output rate.

->Tip: If the input events are not clustered in time, it makes more sense to not use the debounce interval option.
-Instead, follow the operation by resample to sample the inputs at specific times.
+>Tip: If the input events are not clustered in time, it makes more sense to not to use the debounce interval option.
+Instead, follow the operation by resample to sample the inputs at specific time.

->Note: The real time and historical version of this operation produces slightly different results since the historical will emit o n every distinct timestamp.
+>Note: The real-time and historical version of this operation produces slightly different results since the historical emits on every distinct timestamp.

 combinewithouthold
 ------------------

-It's the same as combine but it doesn't use the last value if there is no new value in the given interval
+It is as same as **combine** but it does not use the last value if there is no new value in the given interval.

-It has 2 parameters:
+It has two parameters:

 -  The interval to wait for the inputs to get a value

--   What to fill for the inputs which have no new value (fillWithNaN, fillWithZero, fillWithDefault, fillWithValue)
+-  What to fill for the inputs that have no new value (fillWithNaN, fillWithZero, fillWithDefault, fillWithValue)

 Examples: